Welcome to Thornton Dale C E Primary School

 We aim to educate the whole child placing an emphasis on social skills, developing confidence, resilience and self-esteem leading to confident individuals who have a love of learning.

-The children decided that our class names should be precious gems.
+The children decided that our class names should be named after inspirational people in their lives.

 Our bespoke curriculum, which follows the National Curriculum (September 2014), is designed for the context of our school.
 Topic based planning offers opportunities for child led learning delivered in a practical and exciting way.
 Each new topic is planned around a different theme which ensures coverage of all subjects in depth across the school year.